Table of Contents

 Yes, here is why...

-When a baby drinks from a bottle, the milk flows easily and continuously.
-During breastfeeding, on the other hand, your baby has to use 40 facial muscles to get the milk to flow, and your milk has times when it flows slower, so its not a constant fast flow like an artificial nipple.
-This will cause your baby to receive more milk than needed before they even realize that their tummy is full.
-Also, parents are likely to empty the bottle of milk, whereas if the baby was in control at the breast, they would stop when satiated.
+The milk flows easily and continuously when a baby drinks from a bottle.
+During breastfeeding, on the other hand, your baby has to use 40 facial muscles to get the milk to flow, and your milk has times when it flows slower, so it's not a constant fast flow like an artificial nipple.
+This will cause your baby to receive more milk than needed before they realize their tummy is full.
+Also, parents are likely to empty the milk bottle, whereas if the baby were in control at the breast, they would stop when satiated.
 (1)

 For mothers who have to feed via the bottle, paced feeding is recommended to prevent overfeeding a baby.

 Normal Weight Gain

-Giving your baby any foods or drink before six months is unnecessary and can cause excessive weight gain.
+Giving your baby food or drink before six months is unnecessary and can cause excessive weight gain.

 Breastfeeding baby weight gains that are normal during the first year: